tbxiao/chauff.github.io/teaching.md

 ### Web (and Database) Technology
-Since 2013/2014 I have also been teaching the first year Bachelor course *Web and Database Technology* at TU Delft, together with
+Since 2013/2014 I have also been teaching the first year Bachelor course *Web and Database Technology* (known as TI1506 or CSE1500) at TU Delft, together with
 [Alessandro Bozzon](http://alessandrobozzon.com/).
 I teach the Web technology part, which turned out to be quite a challenge due to the wide variety of skill sets our incoming students possess (some work as Web developers, others have never written a single line of HTML before the start of this course).
-To level the playing field for the more than 300 (400, 600,... it is increasing every year) students we have, we rely on the [Learning Web App Development](http://learningwebappdev.com/) book, which introduces the modern Web stack in an accessible and practical manner.
+To level the playing field for the more than 300 (or 400, 500, 600,... it is increasing every year) students we have, we rely on the [Learning Web App Development](http://learningwebappdev.com/) book, which introduces the modern Web stack in an accessible and practical manner.
 The lectures build on the material introduced in the book.

-#### Web Slides - 2017/18 Edition
+#### Web Programming Slides - 2017/18 Edition

 - HTTP: slide decks [1](../documents/webdb-2017-18/web-http.pdf) and [2](../documents/webdb-2017-18/web-http-continued.pdf)
 - [HTML and Web app design](../documents/webdb-2017-18/web-html5.pdf)